btc-c0der/omega-btc-ai/bitget_mainnet_integration.md

 > - Must include the _UMCBL suffix
 > - Do NOT use hyphens or other separators

+> 😅 **Note:** We don't need any more disclaimers after this one.
+If you didn't catch the ticker format above, no amount of additional disclaimers will help!

 ## Overview

 This document details the integration flow between the RASTA OMEGA TRADER panel and BitGet's mainnet exchange, specifically for BTC-USDT trading pairs.